y-akbal/SdP-Net/README.md

 |  XXL   |  86M      | 20       |  10      |  16         |     7     | 768C 768T | ?        |

 Bitter lesson: I have trained L and XL models, with modicum of augmentation and for over 200 epochs.
 Initial learning rate was 0.001*batch_size/512, with a linear warming up period for 5 epochs and cos-decay.
-The classification head was the same as the one in the original VIT paper.
+The classification head was the same as that of the original VIT paper.
 A quick take away is that VIT like models suffer a lot from inductive bias issue.
 Even though adding some convolutional prior layers does not mitigate this.
 On availabilty of better GPUs (Currently two V100s), I will increase the depth of the convolutional section and use some stochastic depth + EMA kinda stuff hoping to get at least 81 or 82% accuracy.